getyoti/yoti-go-sdk/README.md

 ## Installing the SDK

 _As of version **2.4.0**, [modules](https://github.com/golang/go/wiki/Modules) are used.
-This means it's not necessary to get a copy or fetch all dependencies as instructed below, as the Go toolchain will fetch them as necessary.
+This means it's not necessary to get a copy or fetch all dependencies, as the Go toolchain will fetch them as necessary.
 You can simply add a `require github.com/getyoti/yoti-go-sdk/v3` to go.mod._

 ## SDK Project import